dwslab/melt/1_index.md

 If you want to use the latest MELT development version (e.g. to try out new features or to contribute to the MELT project), clone the github repository and install it locally (`mvn clean install`).

 ### Special Installation Instructions for Module `matching-ml`
 The ML module of MELT executes python code in the background.
-Before installing/using the dependency locally you need to set up your system (once:
+Before installing/using the dependency locally, you need to prepare your machine (once):
 - make sure python 3 is installed
 - install the requirements from the [`requirements.txt` file](https://github.com/dwslab/melt/blob/master/matching-ml/src/main/resources/requirements.txt)